nazim806/React-clicky-game/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). **clicky-game** is a memory game

+with React.
+This requires to breaking up app’s UI into components, manage component state, and respond to user events.

 ## Available Scripts

 In the project directory, you can run:

+#`npm install`

 ### `npm start`